-Clinical Research Development Ireland (CRDI, the new name for Molecular Medicine Ireland) is a not-for-profit research and education partnership of TCD, UCD, NUI Galway, RCSI and UCC.
-CRDI develops and supports collaborations that are building the infrastructures and environment for translational/clinical research and precision medicine.
+Clinical Research Development Ireland (CRDI, previously Molecular Medicine Ireland) is a not-for-profit research and education partnership of TCD, UCD, NUI Galway, RCSI, UCC and the University of Limerick.
+CRDI develops and supports collaborations that are building the infrastructure and environment for translational/clinical research and precision medicine.
 CRDI works with multiple stakeholders in innovative research and education programmes.
 The ICAT programme is coordinated by CRDI.

 Forum of Irish Postgraduate Medical Training Bodies

 The Forum was established in December 2006 with the aim of enhancing the effectiveness of the postgraduate training bodies in maintaining the highest standards in Medical Education and Training.
 The Forum facilitates discussion and best practice sharing and promotes common strategies across all postgraduate medical training bodies in Ireland.